MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/allow-syncing-only-on-specific-domains.md

 To make sure that users sync OneDrive files only on managed computers, you can configure OneDrive to sync only on PCs that are joined to specific domains.

  **To allow syncing only on PCs joined to specific domains**

+> [!NOTE]
+> These settings apply to both SharePoint online sites as well as OneDrive for business.

 1. Sign in to the [OneDrive admin center](https://admin.onedrive.com) as a global or SharePoint admin, and select **Sync** in the left pane.

     ![The Sync page of the OneDrive admin center](media/blocksyncdomain.png)